mikakallberg/Portfolio-Project-4/README.md

 - - As database in Heroku
 - [SQLite](https://www.sqlite.org/index.html)
 - - As database for Gitpod, the initial thought was to use this for unittest.
+  The setting is left as part of future features, to have automatic testing instead of manual testing

 ### Frameworks and tools
 - [Bootstrap](https://getbootstrap.com/)